-As the events sector begins to feel the impact of the COVID-19 virus, the organisers of Europe’s most renowned conference on audiovisual localisation have announced the postponement of ‘Languages & the Media.’
+Due to the impact of the COVID-19 virus, the organisers of Europe’s most renowned conference on audiovisual localisation have announced the postponement of ‘Languages & the Media.’

-The conference, which was scheduled to take place in June, will now be held at the Radisson Blu Hotel in Berlin from December 14 – 16 2020.
+The conference, which was scheduled to take place in December 2021, is rescheduled on 20-22 September 2021 at the Radisson Blu Hotel in Berlin.

-Anyone – whether a conference participant, a sponsor or an exhibitor – who has booked a place at the conference will be able to transfer their booking to December.
 Please look at the FAQ page of the conference website, www.languages-media.com, for more information and to contact the organisers directly if they have specific concerns.
-Details about plans for the December conference will also be posted on social media.

-The 2020 edition of Languages & the Media, the 13th International Conference on Language Transfer in Audiovisual Media, will be riding the wave of recent trends that are fast becoming reality in audiovisual localisation.
+The theme of the 13th International Conference on Language Transfer in Audiovisual Media will be “Riding the wave” of recent trends that are fast becoming reality in audiovisual localisation.

 New working conditions are rolling in faster than ever before.
 Innovation is the order of the day.
 The industry is consolidating while new entrants are disrupting the conventional workplace.
 Platforms are proliferating.
 Immersive environments are becoming more pervasive.
 New workflows are emerging.
 Concurrent translation and post-editing are gaining ground.
 Language tools are being integrated and experimentation and reinvention abound.